alxjrvs/salvageunion-reference/README.md

-# Salvage Union Data
+# Salvage Union Reference

-A comprehensive, schema-validated JSON dataset and TypeScript ORM for the **Salvage Union** tabletop RPG, published by [Leyline Press](https://leyline.press/).
+A comprehensive, schema-validated JSON reference and TypeScript ORM for the **Salvage Union** tabletop RPG, published by [Leyline Press](https://leyline.press/).

 ## Features